pangeo-data/climpred/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the wiki with documentation, if necessary.
 - [ ] I have commented my code, particularly in hard-to-understand areas

+# Discussion

+Add any points to discuss in the PR thread.
+Issues with the code?
+Suggestions needed?
+Philosophy changes to the package?

 # References

 Please add any references to manuscripts, textbooks, etc.